JanDeDobbeleer/oh-my-posh/docs/docs/segment-git.md

 - local_working_icon: `string` - the icon to display in front of the working area changes
 - local_staged_icon: `string` - the icon to display in front of the staged area changes
 - display_status: `boolean` - display the local changes or not
+- rebase_icon: `string` - icon/text to display before the context when in a rebase